Securing Change is a 3-year project offering support to families who have been residents at a St Michael's centre.

-The problem of recurrent care proceedings - when a mother has more than one child take into care at different times - has been getting more national attention.
-There are now various initiatives to tackle it.
-We are monitoring and learning from these projects.
+'Recurrent care proceedings' are when a mother has more than one child take into care at different times.
 Professor Karen Broadhurst and colleagues have carried out extensive research around how quickly mothers who have had a child removed from their care are again involved in court proceedings with a subsequent child.
+There are various projects to tackle it around the country.
+We are monitoring and learning from them.

 - Dealing with grief and perhaps needing therapeutic support